manuelserpa/teststtststststst/Cmf.Custom.Help/src/packages/cmf.docs.area.cmf.custom.help/assets/techspec/artifacts/services/customretrieveattributesformaterial.md

 ## How it works

-The system processes the input XML into a datastructure and loads the *Materials* and it's attributes to the Result XML.
+The system processes the input and gradually fills up the *CustomGetMaterialAttributesDS* datastructure.
+From the *CustomGetMaterialAttributesDS* datastructure the system serializes the XML output that is returned as a string.

 ## Assumptions